-We cooked batches of French fries, chicken wings, and chicken nuggets, popular foods that are recommended in the owner’s manuals, in many of the air fryers, and, for comparer, a deep fryer.
+We cooked batches of French fries, chicken wings and chicken nuggets, popular foods that are recommended in the owner’s manuals, in many of the air fryers, and for comparer, a deep fryer.
 The air fryers require just a few minutes to preheat, while our deep fryer took 15 minutes to found the oil hot.
-But the deep fryer cooks faster.
+But the deep fryer cooks faster full information.
 All in all, when you factor in the time required to preheat, the air fryers are slightly faster.

 Staffers were not told which cooking system was used for every food, yet everybody could tell which foods were deep-fried.
 While none of the air fryers duplicated deep-fried results, the food was still palatable.